 Consider the 529 Prepaid Tuition Plan

-This is a consideration that needs to be given careful thought.
+College financial planning and using a 529 plan are considerations that need to be given careful thought.
 This plan allows you to pay today’s tuition prices for your child when you desire, no matter what the future cost is.
-Theoretically this means that you can pay for your child’s college education before they are even out of elementary school at the rates offered today, rather than 10 years down the road.
+Theoretically, this means that you can pay for your child’s college education before they are even out of elementary school at the rates offered today, rather than 10 years down the road.

 Benefits Of A Coverdell Education Savings Account

 This is the new name for the education IRA for those planning for college, and the

 Coverdell Education Savings Account that is offered today has much better benefits.
 Parents set up these accounts and the child is named the beneficiary.
 The contributions to this are not tax-deductible, but any earnings are tax-free, as well as any withdrawals for school-related costs.